-Code Number Description MLO1 1 Examine the role of urban design precedents in studio design projects, showing an understanding of a range of examples from contemporary and historical sources.
-(GC4.1, GC4.2).
-MLO2 2 Critically analyse architectural precedent, describe specific examples and how they might inform studio design projects.
-(GC2.1, GC2.2).
-MLO3 3 Demonstrate an understanding of the spatial, social, and technological aspects of architecture and communicate their relevance to the students chosen area of studio investigation.
-(GC2.3).
+Code Number Description MLO1 1 Examine the role of design precedents in studio design projects through analysing a range of examples from contemporary and historical sources.
+MLO2 2 Critically evaluate interior architecture and design precedent, by analysing specific examples and how they might inform studio design projects.
+MLO3 3 Articulate an understanding of the theoretical, spatial, and technological aspects of interior architecture & design and justify their relevance to the chosen area of studio investigation.